ieeeupsb/workshop_ESP8266/content/ex1.md

 ### Serial Monitor

-To see the Serial values on the screen, all you have to do is click on the Serial Monitor button on the upper right corner of the IDE and <strong>make sure that 115200 is selected</strong> as the baud rate on the bottom of the Serial Monitor window, otherwise you couldn't tell what is being printed on the screen.
+To see the Serial values on the screen, all you have to do is click on the Serial Monitor button on the upper right corner of the IDE and <strong>make sure that 115200 is selected</strong> as the baud rate on the bottom of the Serial Monitor window, otherwise you won't be able to tell what is being printed on the screen.

 ![Serial](./images/serial.png)